AkaCoder404/Obsidian-Quartz-PKM-Notes/content/02 - Project/02 - Software Development/AWS Cloud Practitioner Essentials.md

 This is not a complete list!
 A more complete list can be found here [link]().
 ### Compute
 Compute as a service (CaaS) model

-**Payment Options**
-- **On-demand** - only pay for the duration the instance runs for
-- **Saving's plan** - low prices in exchange for consistent amount of usage measured in dollars per hour for a one or three year term (up to 72%)
-- **Reserved Instance** - suited for steady-state workloads or ones with predictable usage and offer you up to a 75 versus On-Demand pricing.
-You qualify for a discount once you comit to a one or a three-year term and can pay for them with three payment options (all upfront, partial upfront, and no upfront).
-Require you to specify instance family and size, platform, tenancy, and region.
-Reserved Instances are a billing discount that is applied to the use of On-Demand Instances in an AWS account.
-A business can purchase Standard Reserved and Convertible Reserved Instances for a 1-year or 3-year term.
-Unlike EC2 Instance Savings Plans, Reserved Instances do not require an hourly spend commitment over the duration of the contract term - stndard reserve instances allows you to modify the AZ, scope, networking type, and instance size (within the same instance type)
-- **Convertible Reserved Instance** - enables you to exchange one or more convertible reserved instances for another convertible reserved instance with a different configuration, including instance family, operaing systems, and tenancy
-- **Spot Instances** - allow you to request spare Amazon EC2 computing capacity for up to 90% off of the O-nDemand price.
-The catch here is that AWS can reclaim the instance at any time they need it, giving you a two-minute warning to finish up work and save state.
-You can always resume later if needed.
-So when choosing Spot Instances, make sure your workloads can tolerate being interrupted.
-A good example of those are batch workloads, access to unused EC2 capacit
-- **Dedicated Hosts** - Physical hosts dedicated for your use of EC2.
-**Scaling Amazon EC2**
-- Scalability and Elasticity - growth and shrink of capacity
-- Amazon EC2 Auto Scaling enables you to automatically add or remove Amazon EC2 instances in response to changing application demand.
-	- Dynamic Scaling responses to changing demand
-	- Predictive Scaling automatically schedules the right number of Amazon EC2 instances based on predicted demand.
-	- Minimum, Desired, and Maximum Capacity
-- Scaling Up -> more power to the machines that are running.
-- Scale out ->

 - **Elastic Compute Cloud** (EC2) - EC2 service allows to work with virtual servers that provide the raw compute capacity to host application needs.
 	- **Configuration**
 		- Operating System